Dr Miguel Arnedo-Gomez

 University Research Fund Grant of $10,344 (Victoria University, 2008).

-Miguel teaches undergraduate and postgraduate courses on Spanish language, translation and Latin American literature.
+Miguel teaches undergraduate and postgraduate courses on Spanish language and Latin American literature.

 Writing Rumba: The Afrocubanista Movement in Poetry (Virginia University Press, 2006).